South Brisbane

 South Brisbane's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-South Brisbane's health outcomes show excellent results based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+South Brisbane's health outcomes show notable results based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
 The area has a very low prevalence of common health conditions across all age groups.

-Approximately 59% of South Brisbane's total population (10,351 people) have private health cover, compared to 55.8% in Greater Brisbane.
-Mental health issues are the most common medical condition, affecting 8.4% of residents, followed by asthma at 6.1%.
-79.7% of residents declare themselves completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
-South Brisbane has 7.0% of residents aged 65 and over (1,223 people), lower than the 15.2% in Greater Brisbane.
-Health outcomes among seniors are strong, aligning with national rankings similar to those of the general population.
+Private health cover is exceptionally high at approximately 59% of the total population (10,401 people), compared to 55.8% in Greater Brisbane.
+Mental health issues are the most common medical condition, impacting 8.4% of residents, followed by asthma at 6.1%.
+A total of 79.7% of residents declare themselves completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
+The area has 6.7% of residents aged 65 and over (1,176 people), lower than the 15.1% in Greater Brisbane.
+Health outcomes among seniors are particularly strong, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health